 The Bitcoin price decline, which is triggered by the S&P 500 downward movement will stop at some point – that’s when the S&P 500 will reach his bottom.
 After that, we have the effects of the already announced base-money creation, which will drive the Bitcoin price up.

-The bank failures can bring with him the collapse of the traditional financial system.
-We can anticipate that bank failures will result in the flight to crypto, where everyone can control his own financial assets without the middlemen (without the existing banking system).
+The bank failures can result in the collapse of the traditional financial system and they will trigger the flight to crypto.
+Everyone can control his financial assets without the middlemen (without the existing banking system).
 This will add additional price pressure to the Bitcoin price.

 If we look at this context here, then the Bitcoin crash of the last 10 days will be just a blip on the radar screen.
-However, this crash will be important, because it will be the enabler for the emergence of the well prepared alternate financial system.
+However, this crash will be important, because it will enable the emergence of a well prepared alternate financial system.
 In this context, the Coronavirus impact on Bitcoin price is rather an enabler of the financial system.